maxh/maxheinritz.com/_essays/organizing-codebases.md

 I’ve come to prefer a directory structure for web application source code that involves three top-level directories, arranged in an ordered dependency hierarchy:

 - `app/` - high-level code that ties things together but is largely domain-agnostic
-- `domain/` - domain-specific code for to the relevant problem domain
+- `domain/` - domain-specific code for the relevant problem domain
 - `platform/` - low-level domain-agnostic libraries, utilities, and constants

 Code in `app/` can depend on `domain/` and `platform/`.
 Code in `domain/` can depend on `platform/` but not `app/`.
 And code in `platform/` cannot depend on anything else.
 Let’s walk through these in detail, starting from the bottom up.